hibahnav/shiny_technical_test/README.md

 Here is the desired functionality:

-1. The user can enter select any date between May 1st 2019 and June 10 2020.
+1. **[REQ|2]** The user can enter select any date between May 1st 2019 and June 10 2020.
-2. Upon entering a valid date range, the plot re-renders to show only data from the selected range.
+2. **[REQ|8]** Upon entering a valid date range, the plot re-renders to show only data from the selected range.
-3. The upper range of the date range widget must be greater than the lower range (eg. May 15, 2019 to May 10, 2019 is not a valid date, since May 10, 2019 is less than May 15, 2019).
+3. **[BONUS|5]** As an error check, the upper range of the date range widget must be greater than the lower range (eg. May 15, 2019 to May 10, 2019 is not a valid date range).
+Implement a mechanism that gracefully handles these types of input errors by providing some form of feedback to the user.

-**Upon completion of this stage, commit your changes to Git, with the commit message "Add date range server".**
+**[REQ|2] Upon completion of this stage, commit your changes to Git, with the commit message "Add date range server".**

+At this point, **please push all commits to your own forked repository**.
+This marks the end of the required portion of the technical test.

-## Stage 5 - Submit your Shiny app pull request
+## Stage 5 - Optional enhancements!

+If you have reached this point with time to spare, great job!
+With the remaining time, feel free to express your inner design guru and make this application stand out.
+This is completely optional, but will be an opportunity to showcase your skills.

+Some things you can consider:

+1. Improving the plot visualization
+2. Adding more plot types
+3. Creating a "Submit" button that triggers plot rendering

+## Submission

 If you have successfully gotten to this point, congratulations!
 You are indeed a Shiny ninja.
-In this last stage, you are required to submit your Shiny app via pull request to the original repository.
-Here are the steps to accomplish this:
+Please follow these steps to submit your test:

-1. Make sure to commit all your local changes to Git, and push them to your forked GitHub repository.
+1. Commit and push your code to your forked repository
-2. Create a new pull request to the master branch of the LKS-CHART/shiny_technical_test base repository.
-3. Submit your pull request, and tag @dwhdai for review.
+2. Send an email to Jennifer.Deevy@unityhealth.to and David.Dai@unityhealth.to with a link to your forked repository.
+Please make sure that the repository is public :)

+Please send this email prior to the end of your allotted time.

 ... and you have defeated the Shiny dojo!